 - Easy to use: 41%

--- Handpicked content for you
+Handpicked related content

 The smart device and its apps must work together.
 A police officer at an incident scene must not be compromised because of compatibility issues.
 Similarly, reliability and security must not be jeopardized.

 Developers of course understand this, yet some professional requirements may still come as a bit of a surprise.
-An app developer participating in an Airbus App Challenge told us: “We were actually doing a demo for the oil industry and were told that the particular device we were using is not certified for use in this industry because it could start a fire - that’s something you don’t take into account when you do consumer stuff.”
+An app developer participating in an Airbus App Challenge said: “We were actually doing a demo for the oil industry and were told that the particular device we were using is not certified for use in this industry because it could start a fire - that’s something you don’t take into account when you do consumer stuff.”

 Whether it is the oil industry or public safety, security needs to be taken seriously.
 It has to be the starting point of development when applications are created or further developed based on their consumer market versions.